shirou/mqforward/README.rst

 mqforward
 =====================

-mqforward is forwarder from MQTT to influxdb.
+mqforward is forwarder from MQTT to Influxdb.
-This subscribes a topic with wildcard and forward a payload to influxdb.
+This subscribes a topic with wildcard and forward a payload to Influxdb.
 The value should be JSON or msgpack.

 for example,